Maker: Workshop of Manuel Ramírez (Spanish, Alhama de Aragon, 1864–1916)

 Dimensions: Total L. 96.5 cm (37 5/8 in.); L. of body 47.9 cm (18 7/8 in.); L. of string 68 cm (26 3/4 in.); L. of lower bouts 26.9 cm (10 9/16 in.); L. of middle bouts 18.9 cm (7 7/16 in.); L. of upper bouts 22.1 cm (8 3/4 in.)

 Credit Line: Gift of Emilita Segovia, Marquessa of Salobreña, 1986

-This guitar was used by the legendary guitarist Andrés Segovia (18931987).
-This instrument was originally made as an eleven-string guitar, a design popular in Andalusia during the last half of the nineteenth century.
+This guitar was used by the legendary guitarist Andrés Segovia.
+From the plugged holes in the peghead, it would appear that this instrument was originally made as an eleven string guitar, a design popular in Andalusia during the last half of the nineteenth century.
 It was undoubtedly converted to its present six-string configuration prior to its acquisition by Segovia.
 In addition to the label of Manuel Ramírez, a repair label was placed inside by Santos Hernández in 1922.
 At the time this instrument was made, Hernández worked for

 Ramírez.
 The two-piece back is made of Brazilian rosewood; the two-piece top is of spruce.